Canonical quantization of the covariant fields on de Sitter spacetimes: The Dirac field on de Sitter spacetimes

-that preserves the form of $\psi$, we find that the operators ${\tilde P}_i$ keep their forms while the other generators are changing, e. g. the Hamiltonian operators transform as, ${\tilde H}^{(\pm)}\to {\tilde H}^{(\pm)} + p^i \partial_{p^i}\chi^{\pm}(\vec{p})$.
 Obviously, these transformations are nothing other than unitary transformations among equivalent UIRs.
-Note that thanks to this mechanism one can fix suitable phases for determining desired forms of the basis generators keeping thus under control the flat and rest limits of these operators in the Dirac \cite{CSB} or scalar \cite{Nach,Cscalar} field theory on $M$.
+Note that thanks to this mechanism one can fix suitable phases for determining desired forms of the basis generators, keeping thus under control the flat and rest limits of these operators in the scalar \cite{Nach,BDurr,Cscalar} or Dirac \cite{Nach,CSB} field theory on $M$.